keenanpayne/eleventy-netlify-boilerplate/pages/home.md

 permalink: /
 sectionFour:
   headline: Our Team
-  description: We provide strategic, financial, and operational support and ride
+  description: We ride the wave with you from day one, and provide strategic,
-    the wave alongside you from Day 1.
+    financial, and operational support all the way.
   team:
     - name: Nadav Eylath
       title: Founder, Managing Partner
       location: San Francisco, CA
-      description: Nadav has worked with notable companies from his previous fun including Netlify, Wecover, Honeybook, Future Family, Disclousures, Peer5, and Betterhealh.
+      description: Nadav has worked with notable companies from his previous fun including Netlify, Wecover, Honeybook, Future Family, Disclosures, Peer5, and Betterhealth.
       social:
-        twitter: twitter_username
+        twitter: enadav
-        linkedin: linkedin_username
+        linkedin: enadav
       image: /static/images/nadav.jpg
     - name: Maor Gordon
       title: Venture Partner